Quadrathlon

 in any order, though usually as above.

 The distances, time duration and events depending on the organizing body, the location of the event and the time of year.
 During the winter months, cross-country skiing and snowshoeing may replace swimming and kayaking.

 In Great Britain, the governing body is the British Quadrathlon Association (BQA).

 The World Quadrathlon Federation has stated aim is to provide and promote International awareness for the sport of Quadrathlon.
-"Quadrathlon adds flatwater kayaking to the sport of triathlon to create a balanced test of fitness."

 The event is extremely intense, and requires training before entering.
 People who have entered the event have commented on the strain it puts on the body after each interval, "My calves were so tight each step ricocheted through my body...
 By then I just wanted to be done" female competitor Domity Mcdowell wrote.
 The competitors that complete the Quadrathlon are usually also involved in events such as the triathlon, biathlons and marathons.
 Danelle Ballengee, a professional female athlete who has competed in multiple events claims she "just loves a challenge".